FERROX98/Multimedia-forensics-Vehicle-Trajectory-Forecasting/README.md

 - **SperimentalValue**: Contanis the data relative to training.

+## Pre Processing

+In this project, we are using a CSV file associated with the NGSIM dataset.
+The NGSIM dataset contains pre-extracted data about agents (vehicles) on the road, which includes various attributes such as vehicle ID, frame ID, position coordinates, velocity, acceleration, and more.
+The primary objective of this project is not to extract information from raw data but to predict the future trajectories of target vehicles using the provided dataset.

+The preprocessing steps are as follows:

+1. Load Data: The data is loaded from the CSV file and preprocessed to remove duplicates and irrelevant entries.
+Each entry in the dataset contains information about a vehicle at a specific time frame.

+1. Add Dataset IDs: Since the dataset includes data from multiple locations, a unique dataset ID is assigned to each location to distinguish between them.

+2. Filter and Structure Data: The data is filtered and structured into appropriate formats to facilitate further processing and analysis.
+This involves organizing the data by location and vehicle ID.

+3. Split Data: The dataset is split into training, validation, and test sets based on the specified ratios.
+This ensures that the model can be trained, validated, and tested on different subsets of the data.

+4. Create Tracks: Vehicle tracks are created for each location.
+A track consists of the trajectory of a vehicle over time, capturing its movement and attributes frame by frame.

+5. Filter Edge Cases: Trajectories with insufficient frames are filtered out to ensure the model has enough data to make accurate predictions.

+## Extraction From Video Sequence
+For completeness, we have also considered a model based on YOLO for extracting information from video sequences.
+YOLO is a state-of-the-art, real-time object detection system that can identify and locate multiple objects in video frames with high accuracy.

 # Running Python Script for Training and Evaluation

 In this guide, we'll walk through the steps to run a Python script that trains and evaluates a machine learning model.
 Below are the necessary steps: